Career Change at 30? 6 Steps to Success

 Now it’s time to put your hard work into action.
 Once you have found the job role that you want, you will need to update your CV.
 You will need to tailor your CV to suit the specific job you’re applying for, removing all irrelevant information.

-Start by adding in the transferable skills you possess that are relevant to the job.
+Start by emphasising the transferable skills you possess that are relevant to the job.
 For example, if you want to change to a career in social media, highlight your communication skills, empathy, and proven ability to read data.
 Get creative.
 Personal branding is a hugely valuable skill in itself, so read up on some tips to help you sell yourself.
 Ensure that your CV is written using active words that demonstrate what you achieved as opposed to what you did.

 6. Put Yourself Out There